abrightmoore/Property-Wizard-for-Bedrock-Creators/README.md

 ## Backlog
 - Make a seperate library for drag and drop installation of the Property Wizard putting everything in one place
-- Implement to a coding standard, clean up the mess.
+- Implement to a coding standard, clean up the mess
+- Add in a page for view/edit of the World DynamicProperties from this BP

 Contact [@TheWorldFoundry](https://bsky.app/profile/theworldfoundry.com) for help and assistance on a best-effort/all-care-no-responsibility basis.